 In this block you show that you can perform applied research independently and on a Master's level and in an engineering context, such as: Energy Technology & Sustainability, (Rapid) Prototyping, Health Technology or Asset Management.
 Beside your thesis coach, your peer students from your thesis team function as your sparring partners, as well as your learning team.

 - 40%Individual work

 Next Level Engineering students are expected to form an active and reinforcing learning community.
 This community consists of you and your fellow students and if necessary teachers of the core team.
 This community is much like a group of co-workers in your future work environment, working independently but together when needed, all working towards the same goal: making a success of your Master Programme.

-We also expect you to study independently: preparing for the classes you attend so they can be interactive, which results in the most effective learning experience.
+We also expect you to study independently; preparing for the classes you attend so they can be interactive, which makes for the most effective learning.
 You're expected at HU for an average of four days a week to work together in project groups and your learning team.

 All programmes at HU University of Applied Sciences Utrecht are tested and approved by the Accreditation Organisation of the Netherlands and Flanders (NVAO).